 11. Roti Freezing tips

 Now, once you are done, count off all roti if you have more roti than you would need.
-Separate them and freeze after 15 minutes.
+Separate them and freeze after 15 minutes or while still warm.
 Do not freeze hours later.
 Freezing warm roti will give you soft roti after re-heating.
 Just put a pile of roti in zip lock bags and freeze.
-When required heat frozen roti directly on tawa.
+When required, heat frozen roti directly on tawa.
 And you’ll have almost fresh homemade roti.
 You can use frozen roti up-to 15 days.

 12. Roti Storing tips